Metrojet Flight 9268: Investigation

 The aviation accident investigation agencies BEA (France), BFU (Germany), and AAIU (Ireland) participated in the investigation as representatives for the state of the aircraft's design, manufacture, and registration respectively.
 The BEA sent two investigators, accompanied by six representatives from Airbus, to Egypt on 1 November.
 According to the BEA, they joined two investigators from the BFU and four investigators from the Interstate Aviation Committee, their Russian counterpart, representing the state of the aircraft's operator.

 Both the flight data recorder and the cockpit voice recorder were recovered from the crash site on 1 November.
 Russian Transport Minister Maksim Sokolov and a team of specialist investigators arrived in Cairo to assist the Egyptian investigators in determining the cause of the crash.
-The flight data recorders were reported to be in good condition.
 On 4 November, Egypt's Civil Aviation Ministry Investigators reported that the cockpit voice recorder (CVR) was partially damaged and much work was required to extract data from it.
 The CVR indicated that everything was normal until a sudden disastrous event.
-An explosion or other sudden loud noise was heard very shortly before the recorder stopped recording.
+An explosion or other sudden loud noise was heard very shortly before the device stopped recording.